 Priorities and the Scope of Work

-Based on what I told you about my publicity goals and my budget, what projects do you think should be included in the scope of work?
+Based on what I told you about my book publicity goals and my budget, what projects do you think should be included in the scope of work?
 (Media kit, press releases, pitching, media coaching, etc.)

 What do you think are the most important strategies of an effective publicity campaign?
 (Beware of the publicist who puts a major emphasis on “press releases.”
 These are not strategies.
 They are tools.
 They are important, but not nearly as important as a campaign targeted to the media that your audience consumes.
-Award extra points to the publicist who says “helping the media do their jobs while trying to achieve your publicity goals.”)
+Award extra points to the book publicist who says “helping the media do their jobs while trying to achieve your publicity goals.”)

 What do you think about the importance of articles and other content I create for my target market?

 Do you help with content creation?
 (Most don’t and that’s fine.)

 What’s your philosophy on social media?
 Would you make recommendations on how I can improve?